2024 Projects

 terra aesthetica: art, activism, and the tectonics of power and pedagogy

-This project hosted a panel on art, activism, educational methodologies, and power structures with perspectives from experts in art and visual culture in March 2024 for the campus community.
+This project was led by the Department of Visual Arts and hosted a panel on art, activism, educational methodologies, and power structures with perspectives from experts in art and visual culture in March 2024 for the campus community.
 The interactive panel discussion involved experts in environmental activism and scholars in the fields of art and visual culture, featuring artists Gwenyth Chao and Emily Chudnovsky.

 Migratory fish in Medway Creek: eDNA validation of temporal and spatial patterns

-This research project is examining white sucker migration in Medway Creek, and involves field lab and outreach components.
+This research project led by Dr. Yolanda Morbey, Dr. Tim Hain, and Dr. Bryan Neff examined white sucker migration in Medway Creek, and involves field lab and outreach components.
 White suckers are a migratory fish, who migrate approximately 250 km up river from Lake St. Clair to spawn in the upper Thames River and its tributaries, and back again.
 This research focused on the white sucker could provide key information about the overall ecosystem health of the Thames River.

 WaterAid Western's Annual Sustainability Conference

 The annual WaterAid Western Sustainability Conference took place at the end of the academic term in March 2024, around World Water Day.
-The event focused on the climate crisis, call for action, and educate students on how to live a more eco-conscious lifestyle.
+This student-led event focused on the climate crisis, call for action, and educate students on how to live a more eco-conscious lifestyle.

 Bird-friendly retrofitting for Collip and Western Science Centre windows

-Installation of bird safety film on the windows of the Collip Medical Science Building, glass façade of the Western Science Building, and windows of third-floor bridge connecting BGSB to curb bird strikes.
+This project was a collaboration between the Department of Biology and Western Facilities Management.
+Bird safety film was installed on the windows of the Collip Medical Science Building, glass façade of the Western Science Building, and windows of third-floor bridge connecting BGSB to curb bird strikes.

 Recyclable Polymer Foam Composite for a Sustainable Future